 With the performance benefits you now get from HTTP/2, there has never been a better time to thinking about moving your site to HTTPS.
 Not to mention the additional security and SEO advantages.

-With GDPR "General Data Protection Regulation" currently in place, on-line security and knowledge transparency have currently been placed into a lot more focus than ever before, and necessary updates from technical giants like Google aim to make sure that users would benefit.
+With GDPR General Data Protection Regulation currently in place.
+Online security and knowledge transparency have currently been placed into more focus than ever before.
+And necessary updates from technical giants like Windows, Unix, cPanel, and WordPress aim to make sure that users will benefit.

 This has been one of the most important year for Google, as they have been going non-stop in optimizing their services and tools to provide the best experience for their users.
 With updates like Google Speed, AMP integration, and HTTPS optimization, Google SEO is truly having a big year, and it is best to make sure that you keep up with the trend.

-Tweet Share Pin Tumble Email
+Tweet Share Pin Email